gnimmelf/CMXpress/README.md

 # TODO!

+1. Refactor to use adapters for dbService.
+All FS-DB stuff into respective adapter.
+Add LMDB adapter <= Set to default?
+2. Redo templateService, too complex
-1. Write tests (when proof-of-concept is valid)
+3. Write tests (when proof-of-concept is valid) <= Include `db.blueprint` in tests, not in app...?
-2. Secure all string-schema fields by patterns
+4. Secure all string-schema fields by patterns
-3. Swap generator to Yeoman?
+5. Swap generator to Yeoman? <= Do I even need a generator? -CLI?
-4. Publish on Npm
+6. Publish on Npm